Alex-Schlee1/Clustering-Customers-Behaviour/README.md

  * Cluster 3 (green): People with a low income and a low spending score
  * Cluster 4 (orange): Customers with a high spending score and a low annual income
- * Cluster 2 (blue): Low spending score and a high income
+ * Cluster 2 (blue): People with a low spending score and a high income
- * Cluster 5 (magenta): High spending score and high annual income
+ * Cluster 5 (magenta): Individuals with a high spending score and a high annual income
  * Cluster 1 (red): ,,Average" spending score and ,,average" annual income

  Given this information, the next step is to find out how certain customers can be approached and how a proper marketing strategy can be developed.